chrischase011/bashrc-cheatsheet/README.md

 # .bashrc Cheatsheet - Shortcut Commands

-My own .bashrc file that you can use in your development.
+My own .bashrc file uses alias that you can use in your development.
 This file can speed-up your development without typing long commands.

 __Note:__ You must have __Git Bash__, __WSL__, __Linux OS__, __macOS__ or any platform/software that can run __Bash shell (or a compatible shell)__ to make it work.